bxdoan/bxdoan/README.md

 <div align="center">

-> It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.
+> You can’t always hold on to the things that are important.
+By letting them go we gain something else.

-> — Ann Landers —
+> — Kunio Yaobi —

 </div>